-This pumpkin turmeric dog treat recipe is the perfect choice when you want to treat your dog to something with a savory twist.
+This homemade pumpkin turmeric dog treat recipe is the perfect choice when you want to treat your dog to something with a savory twist.

 These semi-crunchy treats are loaded with nutritious ingredients including fiber rich pumpkin, gluten-free brown rice flour and vitamin rich nutritional yeast and the super-healthy spice turmeric, recognized for it's powerful anti-inflammatory properties.